DeotaleChinmay2001/aerothon/README.md

 -	Airline
 -	Recycling facilities.
 <br>
-We have also developed a dashboard which allows
+We have also developed a dashboard which shows Recycled parts Carbon Footprint, Water Usage- Recycled Parts, Landfill Waste- Recycled Parts and Remanufacturing Potential %

-On login they also
+On login the Airlines, and Manufacturers can see a table with all of their Part Name, Material, Remanufacturing Potential and have an option to send that Part for Recycle.

 ## Technologies used
 - Frontend: React